Russia says it's withdrawing some troops following exercises around Ukraine, but major drills continue - KESQ

 “Exercises are continuing with formations and military units at other training grounds on the territory of the Russian Federation,” he said.
 “A number of combat training measures, including exercises, have been carried out in accordance with the plan.”

+In a carefully choreographed meeting that was shown on Russian television on Monday, President Vladimir Putin asked Lavrov: is there a “chance to reach an agreement with our partners on key issues that are of concern to us, or is it just an attempt to drag us into an endless negotiation process that has no logical resolution?”

+Seated at the opposite end of a very long table, Lavrov responded: “If we are ready to listen to some counter-proposals, it seems to me that our possibilities are far from being exhausted.”

-Ukrainian Foreign minister Dmytro Kuleba expressed skepticism about the Russian announcement at a news conference in Kyiv on Tuesday.
+Ukrainian Foreign Minister Dmytro Kuleba expressed skepticism about the Russian troop announcement at a news conference in Kyiv on Tuesday.

 “Various statements are constantly being made from the Russian Federation, so we already have a rule: ‘Do not hear and then believe.
 But do see and then believe,'” Kuleba said.
 “When we see the withdrawal, then we will believe in de-escalation.”